shanelarsonaws/simple-ionic-todo-app/README.md

       - Open your default browser
       - Back in the terminal type "ionic serve"
       - Once the application is open in a browser tab.
 Resize the window to simulate a phone screen, or use the browser developer tools for your browser to do the resizing for you.

+---

 **Screenshots**

+I will shrink the screenshots when I get a chance.
+For now please just zoom out the page very far and then view the screenshots.

 ![](https://i.ibb.co/Gp3Z4LD/Screenshot-20190424-224832-My-App.jpg)
 ![](https://i.ibb.co/0qq6PpK/Screenshot-20190424-224837-My-App.jpg)